Medicine is pattern recognition. It’s our original thesis and it still governs what we do.

 Physicians can better determine whether their patient is at risk — and for what — when they know what’s happened with similar patients

-macro-eyes is a machine learning company that increases access to care. macro-eyes was founded in 2013.
+macro-eyes is a machine learning company that increases access to health care. macro-eyes was founded in 2013.